 A jumbo black eyeshadow or eyeliner pencil will be your best friend when creating the looks above.
 It's just the right tool to make drawing details on your face much easier.

 A long-wearing lipstick is just what you need to add tons of color to your face.
 Add bright details to your Catrina makeup look with chubby lipstick like a marker, or with a detail brush.
-And the best part is lipsticks come in a variety of hues these days, so you'll have plenty of options.
+The best part is lipsticks come in a variety of hues these days, so you'll have plenty of options.

 On the other hand, if you need more color options, eyeliner is where it's at.